Integration Guide#

 IQM client is designed to be the Python adapter to IQM’s quantum computers for application-level quantum computing frameworks.
 For example integrations maintained by IQM, please refer to the Qiskit and Cirq packages.

-IQM client offers the functionality to submit circuits to an IQM quantum computer, query a job or a job status, and retrieve the quantum architecture of the quantum computer.
+IQM client offers the functionality to submit quantum circuits to an IQM quantum computer, query a job or a job status, and retrieve the quantum architecture of the quantum computer.

 The following sections illustrate how to integrate IQM quantum computers into your quantum computing framework.